Action of 8 May 1941

 The action of 8 May 1941 was a single ship action fought during the Second World War by the British heavy cruiser and the Kriegsmarine (German Navy) auxiliary cruiser /Schiff 33 (Raider F to the Admiralty).
 The engagement took place in the Indian Ocean off the Seychelles archipelago, north of Madagascar.
 Pinguin caused slight damage to Cornwall, before its fire on Pinguin caused an explosion and sank it.

 A British sailor was killed on Cornwall and about c.
 200 of the 222 British and Indian Merchant Navy prisoners on Pinguin, captured from over thirty merchant vessels, were also killed.
 Of the crew of 401 men, 323 were killed and 60 were rescued along with 22 of the Merchant Navy prisoners.
 Cornwall returned to Durban for repairs until 10 June.

 Background

 HMS Cornwall

 (Captain Percival Manwaring) was a heavy cruiser of the Kent subclass, built in the mid-1920s.
 It had a displacement of 10000 LT, carried eight 8 in guns in four twin turrets, four 4 in anti-aircraft guns in two twin turrets, two four-barrelled 2-pounder pom-pom guns and two .50 in machine guns.
-Cornwall had an aircraft catapult, three Supermarine Walrus amphibious aircraft and had a maximum speed of 31.5 kn.
+Cornwall had an aircraft catapult, three Walrus amphibious aircraft and had a maximum speed of 31.5 kn.